trizin/NFT-Marketplace-on-Avalanche/README.md

 ...
 ```

-We would like to display the previous bids for a specific auction, let's fetch that data when the `setActiveAuction` is called.
+We would like to display the previous bids for a specific auction.
+Let's fetch that data when the `setActiveAuction` is called.

 ```js
 async setActiveAuction(auction) {